ajtejankar/byol-convert/README.md

 # Convert official BYOL weights to PyTorch

 Only supports ResNet-50 for now.
 Since the augmentation in PyTorch will be slightly different from the orignal, expect some differences in accuracy.
 I am not entirely sure about why the `crop_only` is 5 point worse.
 Original weights from [BYOL](https://github.com/deepmind/deepmind-research/tree/master/byol).
+This is a basic script which should generally work with most versions of `PyTorch` and `Torchvision`, but it's written with `PyTorch (1.4)` and `Torchvision (0.5)`.

 ```
 # convert the weights